Storm Shelter FAQs

 Q: What type of door is required for the community shelter?

 A: The door, frame and hardware constitute the opening assembly.
 The door assembly chosen, as required by FEMA, should be an assembly that has been tested for both pressure (1.75 psi) and 3 impacts (15lb.
 2x4 traveling at 100 mph).
-Numerous door assemblies have been tested at Texas Tech and are listed on the Wind Web Site.
+Numerous door assemblies have been tested at Texas Tech and are listed on the Debris Impact Facility website.
 These tested assemblies include both single and double doors.

 Q: Are there special wall and roof materials required for a community shelter?